pouyyan/ML_Course_2024/README.md

 The repository is organized into the following directories:

-projects: Contains code for independent machine learning projects.
+Projects: Contains code for independent machine learning projects.
-### project1_linear_classification:
+### Mini Project 1 (Linear Classifiers):
   Implements logistic regression, SGD, and other linear classification models.
-### project2_decision_trees:
+### Mini Project 2 (Decision Tree):
   Covers decision trees, random forests, and MLPs.
-### project3_svm_autoencoder:
+### Mini Project 3 (SVM and Autoencoder):
   Explores SVMs (including a scratch implementation) and autoencoders.
-### project4_reinforcement_learning:
+### Mini Project 4 (Reinforcement Learning):
   Focuses on reinforcement learning algorithms and applications.
 ### Homeworks:
   Includes assignments and solutions for homework exercises.
-### midterm:
+### Midterm Exam:
   Contains code related to the midterm exam.
-### Final:
+### Final Exam:
-Includes code related to the final project or exam.
+  Includes code related to the final exam.

 The code in this repository relies on the following Python libraries: